6 Best Nike Flyknit Running Shoes in 2024

 The Nike ZoomX Vaporfly Next% 3 provides an explosive but plush ride, and has a comfortable and breathable upper, while also bringing traction on dry and wet surfaces.
 These are more than enough attributes to hail the Nike ZoomX Vaporfly Next% 3 the best Nike Flyknit running shoes for races.

-All the magic of the Vaporfly 3 comes from the union of the uber-soft ZoomX midsole and the incredibly stiff carbon fiber Flyplate.
+All the magic of the Vaporfly 3 comes from the union of the uber-soft ZoomX midsole and the incredibly stiff carbon fibre Flyplate.
 It has a thicker stack than its previous version while the carbon plate is moved closer to the ground to provide a more aggressive and propulsive underfoot sensation.
 True enough, we felt like we could break quite a few PBs with these shoes—from the 5k to the marathon.

 The engineered knit material creates a very breathable upper while also holding the foot well.
 Its weave pattern also has a closer knit along the perimeter of the forefoot for structure and a looser knit around the toe box and midfoot for added breathability.
 We're not kidding when we say that we had some pretty breeze runs in these shoes.